-What do playing Wii, watching Dancing With the Stars, and doing your homework have in common?
-At first glance, not much...since two of those things are fun, and one isn't.
+What do playing video games, watching Dancing with the Stars, and doing your homework have in common?
+At first glance, not much...since two of those things are fun, and one isn't (depends on the subject, though).
 Don't worry; we won't judge you on which one of those is the most unpleasant for you.
 But, they do have something in common: they all require energy.
-This energy is not just the energy that powers light bulbs and televisions—it is also the energy that powers cells in your body.

 Cellular respiration is a misleading name: usually "respiration" refers to breathing.
-In this case, though, cellular respiration refers to converting glucose, a simple sugar (carbohydrate), into energy for cells.
+In this case, though, cellular respiration refers to converting glucose, a simple sugar (i.e., carbohydrate), into energy for cells.

 Chemical energy is the energy released in a chemical reaction, like when certain chemical bonds are broken.
 One molecule of ATP has three phosphate groups that are bound together.
-When a bond between phosphates is broken, energy is released.
-This energy can be used to power another chemical reaction.
-When a reaction that requires energy is paired with a reaction that releases energy, like the breaking of a phosphate bond in ATP, we call this process energy coupling.
+When a bond between phosphates is broken, a lot of energy is released.
+This energy can be used to power other processes in the cell.